-- 1) We have agreed to pay the dealer manager a fee for its financial advisory, marketing and soliciting services equal to % of the aggregate subscription price for the shares issues pursuant to the offer.
-See "The Rights Offering-Distribution Arrangements." - (2) The percentage reflects estimated offering expenses of approximately \$ - (3) The expenses associated with the administration of our dividend reinvestment plan are included in "Other Expenses."
+- (1) The underwriting discounts and commissions with respect to the common stock sold in this offering, which are one-time fees paid by us to the underwriters in connection with this offering, are the only sales load paid in connection with this offering. - (2) The percentage reflects estimated offering expenses of approximately \$ - (3) The expenses associated with the administration of our dividend reinvestment plan are included in "Other Expenses."
 The participants in the dividend reinvestment plan pay a pro rata share of brokerage commissions incurred with respect to open market purchases, if any, made by the administrator under the plan.
-For more details about the plan, see "Dividend Reinvestment Plan." - (4) "Net assets attributable to common stock" equals net assets (i.e., total assets less total liabilities), which was approximately \$265.7 million as of September 30, 2007, is estimated to be approximately \$ million immediately following the completion of this offering. - (5) "Operating Expenses" represents an estimate of our annual operating expense.
+For more details about the plan, see "Dividend Reinvestment Plan." - (4) "Net assets attributable to common stock" equals net assets (i.e., total assets less total liabilities), which was approximately \$276.4 million as of June 30, 2007, is estimated to be approximately \$ million immediately following the completion of this offering. - (5) "Operating Expenses" represents an estimate of our annual operating expense.
 We do not have an investment adviser.
 We are internally managed by our executive officers under the supervision of our Board of Directors.
 As a result, we do not pay investment advisory fees.
 Instead we pay the operating costs associated with employing investment management professionals.